listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.3-rank-fusion/explainer/readme.md

 };
 ```

 This will give us back a list of documents.
-We can then take these search results and just clip off the top five or top 10 or however many we fancy, and then just pass those into our LLM:
+We can then take these search results and just clip off the top five or top 10 or however many we fancy, and then just pass those into our LLM.

 ```ts
 // In chat.ts